salmin89/devtools/README.md

 ### TypeScript Tools
 - [Are The Types Wrong](https://arethetypeswrong.github.io/) - scan npm package for wrongly defined types
 - [pretty-ts-errors](https://github.com/yoavbls/pretty-ts-errors) - vscode extension for prettier errors
+- [TSConfig Bases](https://github.com/tsconfig/bases) - Hosts TSConfigs for you to extend in your apps, tuned to a particular runtime environment

 ### Visual Studio Code Extensions
 - [Name: Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - All you need to write Markdown (keyboard shortcuts, table of contents, etc